A Large-Scale Database for Graph Representation Learning: Acknowledgements

 \section{Acknowledgements}

-We want to thank Kevin Allix and AndroZoo colleagues for generously allowing us to use their data in this research; this work was in part supported by NSF grant IIS-1563816, CNS-1704701, GRFP (DGE-1650044) and a Raytheon research fellowship.
+We thank Kevin Allix and AndroZoo colleagues for generously allowing us to use their data in this research; this work was in part supported by NSF grant IIS-1563816, CNS-1704701, GRFP (DGE-1650044), a Raytheon research fellowship, and an IBM PhD fellowship.